 Employment: Employment in one of the participating departments, as a teaching assistant at an academic chair or as a research assistant within a research project, is a further possibility of financing.
 Please find here job offers at the University of Konstanz or apply directly at a chair from our research areas.

 Tuition + cost of living

-There are no tuition fees for the Graduate School.
-Doctoral students enrolled at the University of Konstanz pay the following contributions each term (summer/winter) as of February 2017:
+There are no tuition fees for doctoral students but the following contributions each term (summer/winter) as of February 2017: